-If you fulfil the criteria of being a chronic migraine sufferer, and you have tried prophylatic (preventative) medications, as well as had either an assessment with a neurologist for your migraines or you have had brain imaging in the past, or you have been referred by your general practitioner, then a treatment program to treat your chronic migraine will initially cost you $437 for the first treatment*, and then every 12 weeks a further treatment with Botox® will cost you $1637.
+If you fulfill the criteria of being a chronic migraine sufferer, and you have tried prophylatic (preventative) medications, as well as had either an assessment with a neurologist for your migraines or you have had brain imaging in the past, or you have been referred by your general practitioner, then a treatment program to treat your chronic migraine with Botox® will cost you $1800.
 The treatment programme for Chronic Migraine is for 1 year, after which your situation would be reevaluated.
 This does not include Dr Wong's consultation fee and the cost of physiotherapy.
 At present, the cost for the treatment are not reimbursed by your medical insurance company.

 BOTOX® is a Prescription Medicine containing 100 units of botulinum toxin type A or Onabotulinumtoxin A for injection (Please note, in America, the generic name for Botox® is onabotulinumtoxinA which is exactly the same.(refer to the FDA Press Release dated August 3, 2009).
 It is used for the treatment of frown lines.
 It should be administered only by trained medical professionals.
 Talk to your specialist about the benefits/risks of this procedure in appearance medicine.
 Cautions: People with defective neuro-muscular transmission disorders, infection at site of injection, glaucoma, pregnancy and lactation.
 Possible side effects include headaches, pain, burning or redness at injection site, local muscle weakness including drooping eyelids, lack of feeling and nausea.
 If you have any side effects or concerns speak to your doctor.
 You will need to pay for this medicine.
 Normal doctors visits apply.
 Note: The treatment lasts about four months and after this time further courses of treatment may be necessary.
 Speak to your doctor about your own situation.